-Amazon, Flipkart operations in India being disrupted amid lockdown: sources
+Amazon, Flipkart operations in India disrupted by lockdown: sources

-NEW DELHI (Reuters) - India’s government had assured e-commerce companies that their operations would not be disrupted amid a nationwide lockdown to fight the coronavirus, but most are facing crippling disruptions after just three days, sources familiar with the matter said on Friday.
+NEW DELHI (Reuters) - E-commerce companies including Amazon and Flipkart are facing disruption in India just three days into a lockdown to fight the coronavirus pandemic, despite government assurances they would not, sources familiar with the matter said on Friday.

-Local issues such as differing state and district level regulations are hindering operations, the four sources, who asked not to be identified, said.
+Differing state and district level regulations are hindering operations, the four sources, who asked not to be identified, said.
 In some cases, for example, it has been difficult for e-commerce firms to get curfew passes for their delivery people.

 The 21-day lockdown began on Wednesday.

-Industry executives say local authorities have not uniformly followed guidelines and stopped delivery staff and company warehouses from operating.
+Industry executives say local authorities have not uniformly followed guidelines and have stopped delivery staff and company warehouses from operating.

-Most of Amazon.com Inc’s (AMZN.O) 60 plus fulfillment centers in India were shut, with the company still in talks with state authorities to swiftly reopen warehouses, three sources familiar with the situation said.
+Most of Amazon.com Inc’s (AMZN.O) 60 plus fulfillment centers in India are shut, with the company in talks with state authorities to swiftly reopen warehouses, three of the sources said.

-“It’s worse than one can think,” said one of the sources.
+“It’s worse than one can think,” said one.

 A second source said only a “miniscule” number of Amazon warehouses were operational in the country, citing it as a key reason for disruptions.
 Even when operations do begin to partially normalize amid the lockdown, it will only be in major cities, the source added.